 Find out if a secured credit card is right for you »

 How long do I have to pay off a credit card balance?

 Of course, this flexibility with revolving debt payments only applies if you keep your account current.
-If you fall behind, then the clock starts on how long you have before the creditor charges off your account and sends it to collections.
-You generally have between 6-9 months to catch up before your account goes to collections.
-And there are some other milestones along the way that you definitely want to avoid, such as when penalty APR applies.
+If you fall behind, this starts the countdown before the creditor charges off your account and sends it to collections.
+You generally have between six and nine months to catch up before your account goes to collections.
+There are some other milestones along the way that you want to avoid, such as when penalty APR applies.

 Should I use a 401(k) or IRA to pay off credit card debt?

 Tapping your retirement accounts to pay off credit card debt isn’t doing yourself any favors.
 This maneuver can delay your retirement or prevent you from retiring at all.
 You’re not just losing the money you take out of your 401(k) or IRA.
 You’re also losing the growth you would have enjoyed had you not taken the money out of your account.
 You may also be required to pay taxes and penalties on the money you take out, depending on your age and the type of account.
 In general, you want to leave the money in your retirement accounts alone, so it will be there when you need it.
 The older you get, the more imperative it is to leave your retirement accounts alone.

 What happens if I stop paying my credit cards?